NERDS-PROJECTS/Berry-Harvesting-Rover/README.md

 A functional robotic arm can be created for prototyping purposes using a simple arrangement of one servo motor for up-and-down motion, and a DC motor for plucking the fruits.
 However, a special cup-shaped gripper is required so that the pressure from the DC motor does not squish the fruit.

+- ## Procedure for fruit detection

+• The bot will take a picture of tree when stopped before it.

+• The image will be processed to find contours in the image.

+• Bounding boxes will be drawn for each contour and the areas will be found.

+• The fruit block will be detected by comparing the contour area with a threshold range (the range will be found after initial testing)

+• When the block is found the bounding rectangle will be written as a new & separate image for further processing.

+• This image will be resized to match the sample images.

+• The image will be blurred using cv2.medianBlur() and more noise will be removed by using erosion techniques.

+• The image will be processed again to find contours in the image.

+• An upper & lower limit of contour area will be saved so that all other areas outside this range will be neglected.

+• Within this range, three different ranges will be predefined for finding the size of fruit i.e. max, large and small.

+• To find the colour of fruit we will create a bounding rectangle of the found fruit contour.
+A function will return the length and breadth of rectangle along with co-ordinates of point shown below.

+• Then we will move downward from the pixel co-ordinate shown below and will find a point where the colour value changes sharply.
+This colour value will be stored for identification purposes.

+• The type of fruit will be identified by three different colour ranges for each fruit (found after initial testing).

+• Finally, the size and type of fruit will be stored and displayed on the terminal.